mayan-edms/Mayan-EDMS/docs/chapters/smart_links.rst

 related somehow but are of different type or different hierarchical units.

-Example: A patient record can be related to a prescription drug information document, but they each belong to their own :doc:`indexes`.
+Example: A patient record can be related to a prescription drug information document, but they each belong to their own :doc:`../chapters/indexes`.

 Smart links are rule based, but don't create any organizational structure.
 Smart links just show the documents that match the rules as evaluated against